ravidorr/ForkSure/docs/features/RATE_LIMITING_BUG_FIX.md

 2. "Requests: 0 left" (after a few seconds)
 3. "Requests: Blocked" (after more seconds)

-This happened **without any user interaction** - just by opening the app and the SecurityStatusIndicator checking the rate limit status.
+This happened **without user interaction** by opening the app and the SecurityStatusIndicator checking the rate limit status.

 ## 🔍 **Root Cause Analysis**